ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

     let b = Domain.spawn (fun _ -> fib_par (n-2) (d-1)) in
     a + Domain.join b
 ```
-We can as well use task pools to execute tasks asynchronously, which is less tedious and scales better.
+We can also use task pools to execute tasks asynchronously, which is less tedious and scales better.

 ```ocaml
 let rec fib_par pool n =